groupserver/buildout/docs/translations.rst

 #.
 Add the product to Transifex [#client]_.

     #.
 In `the GroupServer organisation on Transifex`_, click on
-        *New project*.
+        *Add project*.

     #.
 Fill in the Project Details form:

         * Use the GroupServer product identifier as the name (e.g. ``gs.site.about``).
         * Source language is always English.
-        * The License is always "Permissive open-source".
+        * The License is always "Permissive open-source"
         * Source Code URL is the GitHub URL.

     #.
 Assign to the project to the GroupServer Team.